Skip to main content

 6 mentions Positive Neutral Negative

-The game's story is reminiscent of classic JRPGs, featuring traditional elements such as exploration, hidden characters, and weapon crafting, while maintaining a unique tactical approach with rare encounters.
-Players find the plot engaging and distinct from previous installments, offering a refreshing narrative experience that stands out amidst modern clichés and graphics-focused titles.
-Overall, the blend of story, exploration, and battle mechanics keeps players invested.
+The game's story is rich and reminiscent of classic JRPGs, featuring traditional elements such as exploration, hidden characters, and weapon crafting, while maintaining a unique tactical approach to battles.
+Players appreciate the engaging plot, which is distinct from previous entries in the series, and find it refreshingly interesting despite the prevalence of clichés in modern gaming narratives.
+Overall, the blend of story, exploration, and combat keeps players invested throughout their journey.

-• “Although it's a SRPG, this game unfolds more like a traditional JRPG, with everything we can expect in a JRPG story completed in the game, from boats to ships to airships, hidden characters, hidden items, and final strongest weapon crafting.
+• “Although it's a SRPG, this game unfolds more like a traditional JRPG, featuring everything we expect in a JRPG story, from boats to ships to airships, hidden characters, hidden items, and crafting the final strongest weapon.
 All the classic elements of a JRPG are here.”

 • “The Shining Force games have such a perfect mix of battle, exploration, and story that my interest is constantly renewed.”